Energy Performance Certificate (United Kingdom)

 Energy performance certificates (EPCs) are a rating scheme to summarise the energy efficiency of buildings.
-The building is given a rating between A (Very efficient) - G (Inefficient), the EPC will also include tips the most cost effective ways to improve your homes energy rating.
+The building is given a rating between A (Very efficient) - G (Inefficient).
+The EPC will also include tips about the most cost-effective ways to improve the home energy rating.
 Energy performance certificates are used in many countries.

 Legislative history

 EPCs are administered and regulated for separately in (a) England and Wales, (b) Scotland and (c) Northern Ireland.